 Though it is widely argued that the availability of budgetary resources with the government in Delhi is not a constraint, one of the challenges in providing quality services with adequate coverage is indeed linked to the paucity of funds.
+Availability of trained staff in education and health care and better coverage of services require a greater magnitude of public spending, compared to current levels.

-An increase in budgetary resources could enable adequate provisioning for shelter homes, night shelters and a more effective public bus service with adequate coverage of peripheral areas.
-It would also result in the increased devolution of funds to municipal corporations (specifically East Delhi Municipal Corporation and North Delhi Municipal Corporation) to effectively implement functions like street lighting and public toilets, which have an important bearing on women's safety.
+For interventions related to women's safety, an increase in the available resources could enable adequate provisioning of shelter homes, human resources, such as for programmes implemented by DCW, and more effective public bus services with adequate coverage of peripheral areas.
+It would also result in the increased devolution of funds to municipal corporations (specifically East Delhi Municipal Corporation and North Delhi Municipal Corporation) to effectively implement functions like street lighting and public toilets.